munirathnakumar/dockerfiles/FR.md

 Overall, logical regression is a good choice for attack mapping in SMET when accuracy is not the most important factor.
 It is a simple, efficient, and robust model that can be used to predict the ATT&CK techniques that are associated with new CVE descriptions.

+Introduction:
+SMET is a tool that can be used to automatically map CVE descriptions to ATT&CK techniques.
+ATT&CK is a framework that describes the tactics, techniques, and procedures (TTPs) that attackers use to compromise systems.
+SMET can be used to help organizations understand the security risks posed by CVEs and to prioritize their remediation efforts.
+How SMET works: SMET first uses a semantic role labeling (SRL) model to extract the semantic roles of words and phrases in a CVE description.
+Then, SMET uses a machine learning model to map the semantic roles to ATT&CK techniques.
+The machine learning model is trained on a dataset of CVE descriptions and ATT&CK techniques.